KQM-git/TCL/docs/evidence/characters/geo/zhongli.md

 * The particle generation rate is the exact same (i.e., 0.5 particles per 2s) regardless of how many Stone Steles, opponents, or nearby Constructs there are.
 Still, these factors can indirectly increase the particle generation rate.
 For example, having nearby Constructs means that the AoE of the attacks is larger.
 This makes the attacks less likely to miss their hits, which can result in an effectively higher particle generation rate compared to the one for a standalone Stele.
 * There's an exception to the above rule that can generate extra particles: by scoring an Elemental Skill hit during the small time window where the particle ICD is not in effect (i.e., between 1.5s and 2.0s after another hit), the frequency of hits that can generate particles is increased.
 For example, spamming tap E with Zhongli with the right timings can result in slightly more particles per second, though this is highly impractical.
 * When there are two Stone Steles (C1+), there's the phenomenon of owning particles and ownership switches.
 In general, the Stele to hit the first will own all future particles, i.e., the particles will originate from that Stele.
 The ownership can switch from the first to the second Stele if the first one misses a hit or if the second one is placed during the ICD downtime (i.e., between 1.5s and 2.0s after a hit from the first Stele).
-* If a Stone Stele experiences hitlag, so will all the statuses applied to it, which includes Resonance frequency and particle ICD.
+* If a Stone Stele experiences hitlag, so will all the modifiers applied to it, which includes Resonance frequency and particle ICD.

 ## Burst Mechanics